Yoga Therapy Articles

 The conclusion to the Pelvis Dilemma in Yoga is to move it, but not too far.
 Keep an eye on standing, sitting and lying down twists and use pillows under the legs and buttocks if necessary.
 Motion is important, but remember that the physical practice of yoga does not involve pain.

-You can also learn more about your pelvis and the whole muscular-skeletal system in the practice of Yoga and Yoga Therapy at our Muscular-Skeletal Module and our specialised Lower Back Pain Clinic coming up in 2018.
+You can also learn more about your pelvis and the whole muscular-skeletal system in the practice of Yoga and Yoga Therapy at our Muscular-Skeletal Module and our specialised Lower Back Pain Clinic that took place in 2018.

 In the meantime, remember that Yoga is “Stihira Sukha”, or as I like to call it, “comfortable effort”…we are, after all, sacred.